ereekaur/finance/README.md

 \end{align*}
 $$

 For brevity let $\beta := 1-\alpha$.
 We thus reduced MOP problem back to QP problem.
-Let us solve it with python code
+Let us try to solve it with python code:

 ```python